squirtle34/GDLWebCamp/doc/html.md

 FOUC](https://www.paulirish.com/2009/avoiding-the-fouc-v3/).

-## Language Attribute
+## Language attribute

-Please consider specifying the language of your content by adding a [value](https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry) to the `lang` attribute in the `<html>` as in this example:
+Please consider specifying the language of your content by adding the `lang` attribute to `<html>` as in this example:

 ```html
 <html class="no-js" lang="en">